Yes, two gun matches, not the three gun matches you normally hear about. Russell Phagan breaks it down for you.

-The number one reason people tell me they don’t want to shoot 3 Gun is because they don’t have/don’t want to buy a shotgun just for shooting a game.
+The number one reason people tell me they don’t want to shoot 3 Gun is that they don’t have/don’t want to buy a shotgun just for shooting a game.
 I’ve heard this more and more often since the mid-2000s.
 There are three major things I believe contribute to this:

 1) A large pool of people came back from the Global War on Terror.
 They bought carbines similar to those they were issued, and want an outlet to practice the martial skills they learned and used.
 Very few of these people actually used shotguns, and those who did will admit their limited utility.